Please go to our Size Guide to find the size StyleSEAL air mask you need.

 Be sure to use a mask that fits and seals well.
 Because surgical masks aren’t fitted or sealed, they leave gaps around the mouth, so you’re not filtering all of the air that comes in.
 Also, don’t touch your face under the mask, and avoid taking it off when talking or making a phone call.

-For best protection, choose 95S-Red or 99S-Purple filters, which blocks particles down to 0.1 microns and are treated with a nano-silver coating that eliminates bacteria and viruses.
+For best protection, choose our 90S-Orange, 95S-Red or 99S-Purple filters, which blocks particles down to 0.1 microns and are treated with a nano-silver coating that kills bacteria and viruses.

 Your StyleSEAL mask can be washed in hand, but NOT in a washing machine.
 Use regular soap or detergent, and wash gently.
 Avoid rubbing or scrubbing the materials together.
 The masks are made of fine fabrics and designed to be lightweight and comfortable to wear.